TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/019 Get users controller.md

 The return value is the `IEnumerable<User>` wrapper in an HTTP response message.

-The argument is marked as `[FromQuery]` to indicate that this argument should be extracted from the query parameters of the URI.\
+The argument is marked as `[FromQuery]` to indicate that this argument should be extracted from the query parameters of the URI.
+The argument is of type `string?` indicating that it can be left out, i.e. be `null`.

 A URI could look like:

 `https://localhost:7093/Users?username=roe`